-- Schedule I – drugs that have highest probability for abuse and have no acceptable medical use in the United States. ( ex. opiates)
+Schedule I – drugs that have the highest probability for abuse and have no acceptable medical use in the United States. ( ex. opiates)

-- Schedule III – drugs have less potential to be abused as those included in Schedule I or Schedule II.
-Their abuse can lead to lower physical risks of dependency, but higher psychological ones. ( ex. ketamine, anabolic steroids and pain relievers with codeine)
+Schedule III – drugs have less potential to be abused than those included in Schedule I or Schedule II.
+Their abuse can lead to lower physical risks of dependency, but higher psychological ones. ( ex: ketamine, anabolic steroids and pain relievers with codeine)

-If you are accused of a state crime than the state where it occurred will prosecute and use its penalty guidelines.
+If you are accused of a state crime, the state in which it occurred will prosecute and use its penalty guidelines.
 However, if you are charged with a federal crime, your case will be tried in federal court where the penalties are much harsher, particularly if you have previous convictions.